MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-conditional-access-in-authentication.md

 ---
 # Troubleshooting conditional access authentication

-With security improvements in SharePoint integration authentication, it's suggested to keep the SharePoint Online and Dataverse aligned to avoid conditional access mismatch.
+With security improvements in SharePoint integration authentication, you need to keep SharePoint Online and Dataverse conditional access aligned to avoid issues.
 These sections outline how to review and align conditional access

 ## Conditional access isn't enabled correctly